 Ron Rash, author of several novels, including “Above the Waterfall,” writes, “In ‘Messenger from Mystery,’ Deno Trakas seamlessly fuses the personal to the political, and the result is a story that probes the possibility of individual goodness surviving despite two countries’ discord.
 This novel is an outstanding debut for a very talented writer.”

 James M. Scott, a 1997 Wofford graduate and Pulitzer Prize finalist for his “Target Tokyo: Jimmy Doolittle and the Raid That Avenged Pearl Harbor,” adds: “Set against the backdrop of South Carolina and Iran, ‘Messenger from Mystery’ is equal parts coming of age tale, love story and international thriller.
 Deno Trakas has crafted a power narrative, one that is incredibly relevant in today’s world.”

 Now that he has debuted his first novel, Trakas is on a roll.
-He has completed his second about “The Great Gatsby” author F. Scott Fitzgerald and a fictional Wofford professor of history who meets Fitzgerald on a visit to Spartanburg.
+He has completed his second about “The Great Gatsby” author F. Scott Fitzgerald and a fictional Wofford professor of English who meets Fitzgerald on a visit to Spartanburg.
 This summer, Trakas began another novel “based on a historical event, the burning of Smyrna, Turkey, in 1922 and the heroic acts of a modest American who worked for the YMCA and helped rescue 200,000 people.”
 He confides that he wrote his Greek grandfather into the novel: “He wasn’t in Turkey at the time, but I took him there (in the book).”

 “If, after the sprinkling of readings, signings and other events that may or may not occur over the next four months (for ‘Messenger from Mystery’), I still feel positively disposed toward novels and novel writing,” Trakas says, “I’ll work on that new novel some more.”